KarlScheibelhofer/java-crypto-tools/README.md

 This library includes a JCA provider implementing a `PemKeyStore` for the JCA `KeyStore` API.
 It allows reading (plain) private keys, certificates and encrypted private keys.

+It enables  easy integration of PEM keystores like the PEM version of the Common CA Database from Mozilla.

 Requirements:
 * Java 11 or higher